-If in the creative creation process the aesthetic creation reached its final shape, then the question regarding the legal protection of the shape of the design follows immediately afterwards.
+When in the creation process the aesthetic creation reaches its final shape, then the question regarding the legal protection of the shape of the design follows immediately afterwards.
 Here the law regarding industrial designs is paramount.

 Registration of industrial designs (in German: “Geschmacksmuster”)

 We gladly advice and support you in the field of protection and registration of industrial designs as well as regarding the defence of your rights, regarding accidental violation of prior trademarks as well as regarding seizure of the goods of infringers of rights.

 By registration of a national, a European or an international industrial design (design patent) with the DPMA, EUIPO or WIPO the aesthetic creation gains comprehensive protection.
 Likewise also parts of creations can be protected under certain conditions.

 Apart from the not registered community industrial design (in German: “ nicht eingetragenes Gemeinschaftsgeschmacksmuster”), by which only the mere identity is protected, the protection of the design comes into existence in principle only at the time of the registration, more precisely: the registration of the industrial design with one of the above authorities.
 Therefore, especially regarding successful creative achievements, there often is the danger that counterfeiters may copy the achievements of the work unpunished.

 Taking into consideration that the registration of industrial designs can be effectuated at quite low costs and that there even exists a “quantity discount” in case of multiple applications of product ideas regarding one and the same product group (for example: lamps as a collective term for most diverse applications, packaging out of synthetic material as a collective term for diverse shapes of packaging made of synthetic material), it is really astonishing that rather few product ideas are being registered.